khulnasoft-lab/design.khulnasoft.com/contents/regions/merge-request-reports.md

 ### Sections

 - [Status](#status) - contains the status icon for the widget and each child item.
-- [Subject](#subject) - defines the widget and each child item.
+- [Subject](#subject) - describes the widget and each child item.
 - [Actions](#actions) - a group of optional actions for the widget and each level 2 child item.

 ### Grid

-The MR widget uses the base-8 scale from Pajamas to align elements within.
-External spacing is always greater than or equal to internal spacing, meaning that as nesting increases, the space decreases.
-This helps identify content relationships and make the higher levels more scannable.
+The widgets use [our 8px spacing system](/layout/spacing/) to align elements within.
+External spacing is always greater than or equal to internal spacing, meaning that as nesting increases, space decreases.
+This helps identify content relationships and makes the higher levels more scannable.
 Widget content nests up to two levels deep.

 - Level 1 adjusts vertical spacing responsively to keep more widgets in view at smaller breakpoints.
 - All levels adjust horizontal spacing responsively to provide more room for the subject at smaller breakpoints.